 This is where the organization scheme you use to store the information you uncover, run across, dig out, or hear is so important.
-A maxim to keep in mind is this: if you can't find it when you need it, you might as well not have it.
-Keep your books organized on the shelf, use color stickers to mark pages with important information.
+A maxim to keep-in-mind remember is this: if you can't find it when you need it, you might as well not have it.
+Keep your books organized on the shelf and use color stickers to mark pages with important information.
 Some people place a sheet of paper in a book, mentioning some important ideas or information and the pages where they can be found.
 For more sophisticated schemes, there are a multitude of computer programs that catalog books, some with searchable fields to record important highlights.
-Some are inexpensive, some are expensive, depending on the program's capabilities.
-Scans of pages from books, downloaded documents, highlights from ebooks, notes of past sermons, sermons in development, or simply random ideas, can all be simply stored in computer folders by subject, and searched by keywords or any word.
+Some are inexpensive, and some are expensive, depending on the program's capabilities.
+Scans of pages from books downloaded documents, highlights from eBooks, notes of past sermons, sermons in development, or simply random ideas can all be simply stored in computer folders by subject and searched by keywords or any word.
 On the more advanced side, but with a steeper learning curve, are free-form database programs that can keep track of any number of variables and provide even more flexibility.
-I use essentially two programs, Evernote and Paperport.
+I use two programs, Evernote and Paperport.

-The important thing is, whatever method you use to maintain your data must actually be used, or it is worthless.
-No matter how sophisticated your software, unless you catalog your books, scan magazine articles, and import your notes and outlines, it is a waste of money.
-It must become your habit to maintain your data, keeping it at your fingertips.
-This is why a simple plan that you will use is better than a sophisticated plan you won't, and why I recommend you start with something simple and move on from there.
+Whatever, the important thing is that whatever method you use to maintain your data must be used, or it is worthless.
+No matter how sophisticated your software is, unless you catalog your books, scan magazine articles, and import your notes and outlines, it is a waste of money.
+Maintaining your data and keeping it at your fingertips must become your habit.
+This is why a simple plan you will use is better than a sophisticated plan you won't, and why I recommend you start with something simple and move on from there.

-As you are gathering data, don't forget the simple examination of the text.
-This will help prevent the most common mistake novice (and sometimes experienced) preachers make: using Scripture out of context or otherwise mistaking its true meaning.
+As you are gathering data, remember the simple examination of the text.
+This will help prevent the most common mistake novice (and sometimes experienced) preachers make using Scripture out of context or otherwise mistaking its true meaning.
 An otherwise great preacher once misread Proverbs 13:20.
 The text reads: "He that walketh with wise men shall be wise: but a companion of fools shall be destroyed."
-Somehow he read the word "companion" as "champion" and prepared and preached a sermon about people who excuse, or "take up for" fools and their words and behavior, in other words a "champion" of fools.
-He told me that all through the sermon people seemed at first confused, then amused (a deadly combination for a preacher to inspire in a congregation).
-Later someone kindly pointed out his mistake.
+Somehow, he read the word "companion" as "champion" and prepared and preached a sermon about people who excuse or "take up for" fools and their words, and behavior, in other words a "champion" of fools.
+He told me that throughout the sermon, people seemed confused at first and then amused (a deadly combination for a preacher to inspire in a congregation).
+Later, someone kindly pointed out his mistake.
 He told me about his embarrassment and said, "I wish I would have just read it one more time!"

-In order to avoid such easily made mistakes, you should ask yourself a few questions about every passage of Scripture you plan to use in your sermon, whether it is your "text" or not:
+To avoid such easily made mistakes, you should ask yourself a few questions about every passage of Scripture you plan to use in your sermon, whether it is your "text" or not:

 - 1. Who is the speaker?
-For instance, are we hearing from God or the devil; a prophet or an infidel?
+For instance, are we hearing from God or the devil, a prophet or an infidel?

 - 2. Who is being spoken to?

 - 3. What is the occasion?

 - 4. Where is all this happening?

 - 5. Why?

 - 6. What is the application for us?

 I asked these questions of all the Bible stories and Scripture verses I gathered for the sermon we have discussed in this chapter.
-As you will see, they helped determine which ones I would use and which ones I would save for another day.
+As you will see, they helped me determine which ones I would use and which ones I would save for another day.